 Recipe Notes and Tips:

 - Frosting - double the recipe if piping tall swirls.
+You make skip filling the center of the cupcakes and go straight to pipping.

 - Storage and shelf-life: Store the cupcakes UNFROSTED in an air-tight container so they don't dry out.
 It should last for 4 to 5 days.